 Igor, a qualified Internal Auditor, resigned from his business in August 2016 and took a sabbatical year, during which he self-renovated and adapted his new family home to accommodate his daughter with spinal paraplegia.
 During this process he became aware of the multitude barriers and ignorance to accessibility and recognised the opportunity to qualify himself in the field of universal accessibility in the built environment, to change the way key role players think about access and how to bring about change in the building industry.

-One year later, in August 2017, he attended a workshop on Universal Access, presented by Colette Fransolet and Phillip Thomson.
-Shortly after, his passion to break down the barriers to access, inspired him to pursue to a new career in Universal Access Consulting and he registered Tri Access Consultants in February 2018.
+In August 2017, he attended a CPD workshop on Universal Access, presented by Colette Fransolet and Phillip Thomson from Universal Design Africa (UD Africa).
+Shortly thereafter, his passion to break down the barriers to access, inspired him to pursue to a new career in Universal Access Consulting and he registered Tri Access Consultants in February 2018.

 In July 2018 he completed a course in Universal Design & Public Transportation via the Centre for Inclusive Design and Environmental Access at the Buffalo University (New York) and also obtained a National Diploma in Access Consulting from the Access Institute in Melbourne, Australia.
 He is a current registered professional member and Certified Professional in Accessible Build Environments (CPABE Level 2 – Advanced) with the International Association of Accessibility Professionals (IAAP).

 Emanating from his studies, experience and personal reference, Igor has con knowledge in terms of the various forms of impairment and related access barriers, universal accessibility, as well as organizational and business-related access compliances and risk management.
 These include the interpretation, recommendation and application of various national and international access legislation and building codes, universal design principles and goals, access auditing, plan reading and architectural reviews and disability awareness.